 I made a modest donation to the TouchFire campaign and was able to purchase one at a discounted price.
 I now have a very cool accessory for my iPad.
 I can look at it and say, “I helped to fund the development of this!”
 It’s a good feeling to have even played a tiny part in helping someone with a worthy idea to bring it into the world.
-By the way, if you own an iPad and are interested in learning more about TouchFire, their website can be found here.

 Why was TouchFire’s Kickstarter campaign a success?
 It starts with a compelling product that solves a real need for a sufficiently large audience – the millions of iPad users worldwide, who have viewed the experience of touch typing on a completely flat surface as something of a compromise.
 External keyboards are available for the popular mobile device, but they add too much weight and bulk for most people.
 TouchFire is very light weight, and can be used, stored and carried with you, wherever you take your iPad.